Best Buy's Cyber Monday Sales Will Make The Most Of Your Holiday Shopping

-Some Black Friday sales are still available at Best Buy and other monster retailers, but many shoppers are already turning their attention to the upcoming Cyber Monday deals.
-The Monday after Thanksgiving has become one of the biggest shopping days of the year and all signs point toward that being the case in 2018 as well.
+Some Black Friday sales are still available at Best Buy and other monster retailers, but many shoppers are already turning their attention to upcoming Cyber Monday deals.
+The Monday after Thanksgiving has become one of the biggest shopping days of the year, and all signs point toward that being the case in 2018 as well.

-Electronics retailer Best Buy is known for having some fantastic Cyber Monday deals available each season and some early teasers indicate that will be true for 2018 too.
-Forbes has analyzed what the retailer featured last year for Cyber Monday and has forecasted what may come into play this time around.
+Electronics retailer Best Buy is known for having some fantastic Cyber Monday deals available each season, and some early teasers indicate that the trend will continue this.
+Forbes has analyzed what the retailer featured for 2017’s Cyber Monday and has forecasted what may come into play this time around.

 First, it is expected that Best Buy will offer free standard shipping on all orders as a Cyber Monday shopping bonus.
 In addition, the retailer is expected to repeat many of the Black Friday deals it hyped this past week.
 The official Best Buy Cyber Monday advertising should be released sometime this weekend, but for those who like to plan ahead, there are some key items that likely will be promoted.

 The Samsung Galaxy Note with activation will likely come with a steep discount, and this will probably apply to the 9, S9, and S9+ versions.
-Those looking for televisions will surely have several deals to choose from, with Samsung, LG, and Insignia hyped in top deals over this past week.
+Those looking for televisions will surely have several deals to choose from, with Samsung, LG, and Insignia discounting their 4K displays over this past week.

 Best Buy 'Cyber Monday' 2018 Sales: What We Know So Far Best Buy's Black Friday 2018 sales will be matched, if not beaten, by its Cyber Monday deals… https://t.co/rAA0cCSQP6 https://t.co/zd8y2ntJ56